 Results from iconographic and structural analysis showed that despite cultural differences and evolutions in some of the elements linked to the central fish-related institute in both iconographic and literary material, the underlying semantic structure, which is responsible for the internal semantic relations and logics among different elements, remains unchanged; and, the fish-related institute remains as the symbolic reflection of the death/life opposition.

-Two fishes (Pisces), Bicorporal fish pattern, Duality, Structural analysis, Iconography, Body symbolism.
+Keywords: Two fishes (Pisces), Bicorporal fish pattern, Duality, Structural analysis, Iconography, Body symbolism.

 Arefe Sarami, MA

 Department of Art of Religions and Civilizations, Art University of Isfahan

 Bahar Mokhtarian, PhD

 Assistant Professor, Department of Art of Religions and Civilizations, Art University of Isfahan